spotlightpa/poor-richard/content/newsletters/howwecare/_index.md

 max-width = "prose"

-title = "Sharing stories of essential work" white-subhead-first = "Sign up for" yellow-subhead = "How We Care" white-subhead-second = ", a free weekly newsletter on the state of caregiving and health in PA"
+title = "Sharing stories of essential work" white-subhead-first = "Sign up for " yellow-subhead = "How We Care" white-subhead-second = ", a free weekly newsletter on the state of caregiving and health in PA"